genevate/style_guides/business/interviewee.md

     - Would it be possible to work on the support team for a week or two, if hired?
     - What impact (primary clear win) would I have on the team, if hired?
     - What would make this position a total success, if hired?
-    - What is the biggest question you really wanted to ask me but haven't yet?
+    - What is the biggest question you wanted to ask me but haven't yet?
 - Be polite:
-  - Never ask about salary (and definitely never in front of the entire team).
-Wait for an offer to arrive and always talk to the hiring manager directly.
+  - Avoid asking about salary (and definitely never in front of the entire team).
+Wait for an offer to arrive and talk to the hiring manager directly.
-  - Never ask how you did at the end of an interview.
+  - Avoid asking how you did at the end of an interview.
 Receiving further inquiries will be your answer.
-  - Never badmouth your former employeer - Speak positively as to why you are moving on.
+  - Avoid badmouthing your former employeer - Speak positively as to why you are moving on.
 - Be growing.
 Each interview is a learning experience.
 Consider interviewing once a year to keep your skills sharp and a pulse on the ever changing landscape.